-Our Specialty Pharmacy Services offering includes a comprehensive set of technology, services, and expertise to provide a fully managed in-house specialty pharmacy delivered through a value-based commercial model.
-This solution is intended for health systems, federally qualified health centers, and provider groups to support on-site management of specialty pharmacy services, including payer contracting, staffing, assistance with licensing, 340B Program administration, and to assist with obtaining access to specialty medication and limited distribution drugs.
-This offering is designed to increase specialty growth and improve cost savings, improve access to limited distribution drugs, and increase physician utilization for targeted disease states.
+Our Specialty Pharmacy Services offering provides a turnkey solution designed to help health systems establish, manage, and optimize an entity-owned specialty pharmacy.
+This solution is delivered through a risk-share commercial model and is intended for health systems, federally qualified health centers, and provider groups to support onsite management of specialty pharmacy services, including payer contracting, staffing, licensing, and 340B program administration.
+This offering is designed to drive specialty growth and cost savings, improve access to limited distribution drugs, and increase physician utilization for targeted disease states.